 Yet that’s simply not the case with Anantara Hotels.
-At their European flagship Anantara Vilamoura Algarve Resort in southern Portugal, guests indulge in more than simply refined luxury – they experience Portugal in an intimate and thoughtful way, writes Andrew Forbes.
+At their Portuguese flagship Anantara Vilamoura Algarve Resort in the south of the country, guests indulge in more than simply refined luxury – they experience Portugal in an intimate and thoughtful way, writes Andrew Forbes.

 Fado, the unmistakably subtle, beautiful, and slightly melancholy music so evocative of Portugal, filled the lobby bar of the resort.
 Seated beneath the resort’s iconic ‘tree’ sculpture, of pine and acacia, in the hotel’s central atrium were two musicians.
 One was playing a classical Spanish guitar, the other a beautifully crafted guitarra Portuguesa – both accompanying the singer, whose soulful lyrics were filled with emotion.